 If you select Update User (Authentication), the IDaaS system user attributes and any existing IDaaS custom user attributes can be set based on claim mappings.
 After user authentication, if the user exists in IDaaS, IDaaS compares the attributes of the existing user to the claims returned from the Microsoft Azure AD.
 If they are different, the IDaaS user attributes are updated with the claim values.

-ii) The following system attributes are mandatory:
+i) The following system attributes are mandatory in IDaaS by default:

 – Email: email